osate/osate2/core/org.osate.help/html/start/propview/AadlPropertyValues.md

 ![Shared Local Contained Properties](images/SharedLocalContained.png)

-Contained property values are defined in a properties subclause and are applied to a model element using the `appies to` clause.
+Contained property values are defined in a properties subclause and are applied to a model element using the `applies to` clause.
 In general, the property can be applied to an element nested several layers down in the containment hierarchy, e.g., to a sub sub sub component.
 The AADL property view does not display these deeply nested property applications.
 To view the property values resulting from all contained property associations in a model, an instance model must be created.
 The instantiation evaluates the applicable contained property associations and copies the resulting values as local associations into the instance model.

 ### Inherited Property Values
 **Inherited** indicates that the property value is defined in an extended classifier or in the component type if the selected model element is a component implementation.
 Inherited property values can also come from a refined element.
 In the following screenshot, the thread `Prime_Reporter_One` is selected.
 The property `Dispatch_Protocol` is **inherited** because it is defined in `Prime_Reporter` which is extended by `Prime_Reporter_One`.